anthonyzorilla/tsr/wp-content/plugins/miniorange-login-openid/readme.txt

 = How is this plugin better than other plugins available =
 * **Support for 10 apps in free plan** - Social Login with Facebook, Google, Twitter, LinkedIn, Instagram, Vkontakte, Windows Live, Amazon, Salesforce, Yahoo all available in the free plan.
+* **No need to set up custom app just register with us and use our pre-configured application.
 * **Setup in seconds** - miniOrange Social Login removes the hassle of creating your own application in all the social media.
 In any other social login plugin, if you are providing login with a social login application, google for example, you will need an App ID for which you will need to create an entire application in google.
 So if you want to provide login with 10 different social applications then you need to go and create 10 applications in those social platforms.
 Using our plugin, Social Login, Social Sharing by miniOrange, you do not need to do that.
 Just by creating one registration with us, you get Social login plus other features.
 * **Icon Customizations** - Beautiful icon customisations for Social Login and Social Sharing are available in our free plan where you can use a range of UI options like shape, size and theme.
 You get to choose from the following shapes - square, circle, rounded and long.
 You get to choose from the following themes - default, filled background, without background.
 Additionally you can customize the curve of the long buttons.
 * **Free Support** - Social Login, Social Sharing plugin has in-plugin support available.
-Sending us a query is just a button-lick away.
+Sending us a query is just a button-click away.

 Social Login allows your visitors to comment, share, login and register with many Social Media applications.
 Social Login provides different display options with beautiful login button customizations which other plugins do not provide(CSS knowledge is also not needed!).